 We are also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Whether you’re having trouble keeping up with car insurance payments or you simply want to find a better deal, you’ve come to the right place.
 Our Geeks crunched the numbers from some of the top insurance providers to identify where to find the cheapest auto insurance quotes in Massachusetts.

 Cheapest Car Insurance Companies in Massachusetts

-The best way to score the cheapest rates in the state of Massachusetts is to compare policy options offered by more than one insurer.
+The best way to score the cheapest rates in the state of Massachusetts is to compare policies from multiple insurers.
 The table below outlines our insurance company recommendations for various driver categories:

 Best Car Insurance Companies in Massachusetts

-Our Geeks considered useful consumer feedback – such as reviews and complaint data – to find the top providers in Massachusetts.
-You can find a summary of their findings right here:
+Our Geeks considered consumer reviews and complaint data to rank the best insurance companies in the state.
+You can find a summary of our findings below:

 Minimum Car Insurance Requirements in Massachusetts

 In the state of Massachusetts, the minimum car insurance requirements are $20,000 for bodily injuries to one person, $40,000 for bodily injuries in one crash, and $5,000 for property damage. $8,000 in Personal Injury Protection per accident is also required, along with $20,000 per person and $40,000 per accident in uninsured motorist bodily injury coverage.